top of page

 How to Implement Cost Codes in Your Construction Business

-Creating and using a construction cost code list can be simple.
+Creating and using a construction cost code list can be simple, but creating cost codes and implementing cost codes are essential steps for effective financial management.
 You just need to remember four key points:

 1. Stick to the Essentials When Making Unique Cost Codes: Assign a single code to a specific subcontractor’s work.
 This will streamline the process.

-2. Consider All Stakeholders Needs: Create your cost codes according to the needs of those using them.
+2. Consider All Stakeholders Needs: Create your cost codes according to the needs of those using them, and consider creating custom cost codes or your own cost code to tailor the system to your business requirements.

-3. Don’t Stop With Cost-Tracking: Use the data collected from cost codes for making better decisions.
+3. Don’t Stop With Cost-Tracking: Use the data collected from cost codes for making better decisions, including improving construction billing methods.

 How Can an Outsourced Bookkeeping Firm Help?